Nomlie/Human_BCFtools_at_CHPC/README.md

 The report helps you check:

-how many chunks are complete
+- how many chunks are complete

-which chunks are still missing
+- which chunks are still missing

-whether a chromosome has finished
+- whether a chromosome has finished

-whether the run is ready for merging
+- whether the run is ready for merging

 You can run the progress check as often as needed while the main job is running.

-4. Merge Final Outputs
+**4. Merge Final Outputs**

 Only run this step after the main chunk-processing job has completed: